LasLabs/odoo-stock/stock_delivery/README.rst

 This module provides extended stock functionality associated with deliveries, such as:

+* Multiple carrier deliveries for a stock picking
-* Concept of delivery packaging types & dimensions
+* Delivery packaging types & dimensions
-* Concept of multiple delivery rate quotes
+* Concept of multiple delivery rate quotes for a delivery
 * Concept of shipping labels
-* Concept of tracking information
 * Concept of tracking stages & locations

+While this module does provide the concepts and wizards, it is not really that useful without an external connector module such as ``connector-easypost``.

 Installation
 ============

 Configuration
 =============